censeoproject/censeoproject.github.io/code.markdown

 ## Basics:
 Our main inventory system is primarily written in Python and consists of 660 lines of code in the main file alone.
 The entire system consists of well over 1000 lines of code.
 The data is stored in a JSON file where it can be accessed and updated with ease.
 The system is designed to support automatic data transmission, as is demonstrated in our pill dispenser prototype.
 ## System Capabilities:
-*	Add or remove different medical supplies from the database.
+*	Different medical supplies can be added or removed from the database
-*	Adjust the quantities of those supplies.
-*	View all supplies at once.
-*	Sort supplies by category or by the date they were added.
+*	The supplies' quantities, names, dates, etc. can be adjusted
+* A list of all supplies can be provided and sorted by either date or category
-*	Keep record logs of all previous updates to the inventory.
+*	Previous updates to the inventory are stored in user reports
-*	Use user IDs to see who updated different supplies.
+*	Each user is provided with a user ID which will be used to track which person made which update to the inventory system.
-*	Get automatic updates from unique devices via wireless data transmission.
+*	The system can receive automatic updates from unique devices using UDP data transfer
 ## Stored Data:
 * The name and ID number of each supply
 * The quantity of each supply